 Financial strength: A.M.
 Best evaluates a company’s financial health and its ability to meet its financial obligations.
 A.M.
 Best gives Wyshbox an A-.

 Customer experience: Trustpilot is an online platform for individuals to provide reviews of companies and their customer experience.
-Trustpilot gives Wyshbox a rating of 4.5 out of a possible 5 as of April 27, 2023.
+Trustpilot gives Wyshbox a rating of 4.5 out of a possible 5.

 Additional product line details: Wyshbox’s term offering can be personalized to suit your specific needs.
-For example, while many companies sell policies in increments of 5 or 10, with Wyshbox, you can get a policy for any term you need.
+For example, while many companies sell policies in increments of 10 years, with Wyshbox, you can get a policy for any term you need.

 In fact, Matjanec says that the average term length Wyshbox sells is 18.45 years.
-But people can get policies for as little as a year or two if they prefer.
+But people can get policies for as little as a year or two.

-The following table shows how Wyshbox’s monthly rates for a healthy 35-year-old compares with selected competitors for $500,000 in coverage.
+The following table shows how Wyshbox’s monthly rates for a healthy 35-year-old compare with selected competitors for $500,000 in coverage.

 Company background: Wyshbox, the marketing name of Wysh Life and Health Insurance Company, received its initial insurance license in 1972 and is a fully licensed insurance carrier.
 The company has previously been known as Greenhouse Life Insurance Co. and, before that, under a handful of other names, including National Teachers Life Insurance Company, Advanta Life Insurance, Smart Insurance and United Prosperity Life Insurance.
 “Wyshbox,” Wysh’s digital platform, was launched in 2021 as a strategic partnership between Wysh’s Founder Alex Matjanec and Northwestern Mutual.
 The company allows customers to customize term life policies by selecting how they’d like their life insurance spent.
 These areas, or “wyshes” as the company calls them, include paying off your mortgage, covering college tuition for your children, or even boosting retirement savings for your spouse.